celediel/DLCListEditor/README.md

 Loading another XML file will append it to your current list, rather than overwriting it.

-If you make some unwanted changes, or load a funky XML file, or just want to start over, `File -> Clear current list` will clear everything, and let you optionally rescan youor GTA directories.
+If you make some unwanted changes, or load a funky XML file, or just want to start over, `File -> Clear current list` will clear everything, and let you optionally rescan your GTA directories.

 It's also possible to open and save existing XML files without loading your GTA5 install.